Which Drive Is Displayed First In The Command Window

 7. Mount Points (macOS/Linux)

 On macOS and Linux, the mount point of a volume determines its location in the file system hierarchy.
-While the underlying device enumeration might follow a specific order, the mounted volume's location is determined by the chosen mount point Simple as that..
+While the underlying device enumeration might follow a specific order, the mounted volume's location is determined by the chosen mount point Not complicated — just consistent..

 8. Virtualization

-When using virtualization software (e.g.Because of that, , VMware, VirtualBox), the virtual disks presented to the guest operating system are managed by the hypervisor.
-The order in which these virtual disks are presented can be configured within the virtualization software settings Worth keeping that in mind..
+When using virtualization software (e.In practice, , VMware, VirtualBox), the virtual disks presented to the guest operating system are managed by the hypervisor.
+This leads to g.
+The order in which these virtual disks are presented can be configured within the virtualization software settings Took long enough..

 Windows Drive Letter Assignment in Detail